Amin-MAG/My-Notes/Linux/Linux Commands.md

 ## Split

-You can split a big file to some smaller files using `split` command.
+You can split a big file into some smaller files using `split` command.

 ```bash
 # -b for size